tschoffelen/react-native-check-version/README.md

 - string `url`: download URL for the latest version
 - string `notes`: (iOS only) release notes of latest version
 - boolean `needsUpdate`: whether the latest version number is higher than the currently installed one
 - string `updateType`: `major`, `minor` or `patch`, based on how big the difference is between the currently installed version and the available version

+## Changelog

+- `v1.0.13`: Added a try-catch within the main `checkVersion` function to prevent error responses from the HTTP requests to throw errors.
+- `v1.0.12`: Replaced the [custom backend](https://github.com/flexible-agency/react-native-check-version/issues/30) used
+  previously by doing calls directly within the app.
+Please note Google Play has updated their web pages to make it almost impossible to get current version numbers, rendering part of the Android functionality less reliable.

 ## Authors

 This library is developed by Flexible Agency, a creative app development agency.

 - Thomas Schoffelen, [@tschoffelen](https://twitter.com/tschoffelen)

 <br /><br />